iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> Battery Drain!
+Went into work with 96% battery.
+After 5 hours of no use my phone was dead when it would normally be in the low 90s - high 80s depending on I my data was turn on or not.<br> :date: __2020-07-15 20:19:47__

+> As other's have pointed out battery drain is horrendous.
+Unfortunately until the government make facemasks, RFID tagging and health passports mandatory I guess it's the best we have to protect us all from COVID.
+According to the WHO half a million have died from COVID-19.
+The WHO also say FOUR MILLION have died from alcoholism!
+With that in mind, perhaps the app could also be used to help prevent alcoholics buying alcohol?
+After all, alcohol is killing 8 times as many people as COVID.<br> :date: __2020-07-14 03:57:32__

+> I tried to get the code numerous times and it never works.
+Waist of time<br> :date: __2020-07-13 13:23:47__

+> Security risk.
+Another ucp failure.<br> :date: __2020-07-10 15:46:39__

 > Here's a tip; if my device can see yours via Bluetooth, there's a good chance I can access your device and everything on it using an apk like Superblue.
 Don't be an idiot.
 This is exploitable Traceware.<br> :date: __2020-07-10 02:31:24__

 > Started to drain my battery of my fairly new phone.<br> :date: __2020-07-08 21:01:53__